 This is a perfect daily carry piece because it's housed in a salesmen's case, allowing you to gaze for hours at the intricacies of its gear train without having to ever remove the rear cover.
 Just sitting and watching one of these mechanical works of art from a century ago as it runs is mesmerizing indeed.
 Need to reduce some stress?

-American Waltham made some of the best designs of the railroad era - watches that not only were beautiful with tight tolerances and superior alloys - but were easy to service and made up of many components that couldn't get mixed up.
+American Waltham made some of the best designs of the railroad era - watches that not only were beautiful with tight tolerances and superior alloys - but were easy to service and made with components that couldn't get mixed up.
 Their 16-size Model '99 was introduced just before the turn of the century and was the platform for dozens of grades, lasting for well over a decade.
 The 17-jewel Royal was one such grade, offered with brushed winding wheels, gold jewel settings, and a gold star regulator.
 All of the factory jewels on this example still survive intact - an increasingly rare thing -which was just restored for the next owner.
 A set of correct blued light spade hands front a double-sunk Arabic dial, an upgrade over the standard pressed dial, and it's all in a nickel-silver salesmen's case with snap-on covers, beveled glass windshields, a sharp crown and a tight bow.
 Matching lanyard and display stand included.

 Manufacturer - American Waltham